ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 **The Lesson:** Security tools need to speak the language of the platforms they integrate with.
 Always read the API documentation carefully!

+## Milestone 17: Beyond "Critical" - Dynamic Severities (August 31, 2025)

+As I refined the agent, I realized that labeling every single event as "CRITICAL" was creating too much noise.
+A new file being created in a watched directory is important (a **WARNING**), but a monitored configuration file being deleted or modified is an emergency (a **CRITICAL** event).

+**The Breakthrough:** I implemented a new `Incident` struct to replace the simple string messages I was using before.
+This allows the monitor to pass detailed metadata—like severity, event type, and file path—all the way up to the CLI and the webhooks.

+**The Lesson:** I ran into a tricky bug where rapid file writes were generating duplicate events in my tests.
+I learned the importance of "draining" channels and adding small delays to ensure my TDD assertions were reliable and focused on the right data.

 ### Technical Achievements (Final Build):
 - [x] Verified SHA-256 hashing for files.
 - [x] Implemented constant-time HMAC comparison to prevent timing attacks.